rTiGd2/ParXive/README.md

 ```

 Notes
-- ParX stores a compressed, CRC-protected index at the end of each volume file.
+- ParXive stores a compressed, CRC-protected index at the end of each volume file.
 - The manifest includes per-chunk BLAKE3 hashes and a dataset Merkle root.
 - Outer RS (parity-of-parity) is planned; GPU acceleration is optional.

 ## Developers

-ParX is library-first.
+ParXive is library-first.
 The `parx-core` crate exposes a clean API for encoding now, and will expose verify/audit/repair in Stage 2.

 ### Library usage (Rust)